TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Namespaces/Index.rst

    \TYPO3\CMS\Core\Utility\GeneralUtility

-This means that the class is now found in the "core" system extension, in folder :file:`Classes/Utility`, in a file named :file:`GeneralUtility.php`.
+This means that the class is now found in the `core` system extension, in folder :file:`Classes/Utility`, in a file named :file:`GeneralUtility.php`.